daehwa/Mediapipe2Mesh/README.md

 ```

-\* Due to the issue in Open3D, you may need python3.8 or lower.
+\* If you are in MacOS M processors, you may need python3.8 or lower due to the issue in Open3D.
 It may require open3d version 0.14.1 and this is available python3.8 or lower.

 ## Usage